-Book Babies partners with families of Medicaid eligible children to develop their child’s early language and literacy skills.
+Book Babies partners with parents and children to develop their child’s early language and literacy skills.
 An evidence-informed literacy coaching partnership, Book Babies begins when a baby is born and is sustained over five years.
 Book Babies builds rich relationships and provides families with the information and resources they need to develop the foundation for their children’s school readiness and school success.

 Click here to read our latest research and evaluation findings.